kawansoft/SympleGit-Java/README.md

 gitCommander.executeGitCommand("git", "add", "testFile", "testFile2");
 ```

-The code with the `GitAdder` class is:
+Alternatively, you can use the `GitAdder` class:

 ```java
 // Staging files with SympleGit using GitAdder